 Spiritual Gifts (Chapter 4): Paul describes the spiritual gifts given to believers, including apostles, prophets, evangelists, pastors, and teachers.
 These gifts are intended to build up the church and help believers grow in maturity and unity.

-Spiritual Armor (Chapter 6): The transformative power of the gospel is seen in the metaphor of the armor of God.
+Spiritual Armour (Chapter 6): The gospel’s transformative power is illustrated by the metaphor of God’s armour.
 Believers must wear truth, righteousness, faith, salvation, and the Word of God.
 These elements help them stand firm against spiritual challenges.

 The overarching message in these spiritual works is clear.
 The gospel transforms both individuals and communities.
 It brings unity, purpose, and strength to those who follow Christ.